 Our second objective was to check whether other distributions like log-normal and Exponential distributions are plausible for the datasets under consideration.
 We observe that for our data, log-normal may be a plausible fit but exponential distribution is not a good fit (figure 3 and table 4).
 We also compared power law with truncated power law and observed that truncated power law provides better fit than power law (table 5).
 Thus, further explorations may be pursued to check the plausibility of other distributions too.
 Especially variants of power laws like hooked power laws are much recommended because of the high goodness of fit of power law and truncated power law for these datasets.
 Implications of power law in altmetrics is discussed and major issues that are to be addressed to enhance the reliability of altmetrics as a tool for research performance assessment are stated.
 As future endeavours, one can address the key issue itself, namely the ‘determination of inflated reputation’, by possibly exploring and building up on the work by Hall (2014) that can lead to solutions to other issues.

+10. Limitations of this research

+Like most of the research works that have an empirical analysis element, this work is also prone to many limitations.
+Major limitation of this study roots from the inclusion of papers with ‘DOI’ only for the analysis, which may have led to the exclusion of some publications that might have non-zero altmetric scores.
+However, since the exact number of such publications and scores of each publication are not known, whether this exclusion might have caused a selection bias is not clear.
+There are no studies regarding whether publications without DOI but having some other identifier (such as PubMed ID, ISBN, Handles, arXiv IDs, etc.), which is supported by Altmetric.com, can garner same level of visibility (that may lead to citations as well as altmetric scores) as that of the ones having DOIs.
+Without a clear knowledge related to at least one of the above two cases, the existence of ‘selection bias’ and how it affects the generalizability of our results cannot be determined.
+However, we feel that, it is important to issue a caution that our study may be prone to the ‘selection bias’.
+Apart from this, as discussed earlier we have considered altmetric data from ‘Altmetric.com’ with respect to four variables only.
+Extensive studies using more variables from different altmetric databases including PlumX can shed more light on whether our results are generalizable.
+These two limitations also offer room for further interesting research explorations.

 Acknowledgments